Featured

 Remember back in school when you were assigned a massive group project worth a good chunk of your grade?

-There were usually some students who were super motivated, the students who couldn’t care less, and then everyone else in between who were relatively neutral.
-Think of employee engagement as a massive group project where every single member is actively engaged, producing quality work, and working collectively towards a common goal.
-According to Ken Blanchard and Scott Blanchard in Do People Really Know What You Expect from Them?,
+There were usually a few students who were super motivated, a few who couldn’t care less, and then everyone else in between.
+Think of employee engagement as a massive group project, where every single member is actively engaged, producing quality work, and working collectively towards a common goal.

 “Connect the dots between individual roles and the goals of the organization.
 When people see that connection, they get a lot of energy out of work.
 They feel the importance, dignity, and meaning in their job.”